walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 With our components identified, we were able to run simulations to obtain a pressure ladder for the feed system.
 See the image below for the main injector pressure simulation.

 ![](/images/Screen Shot 2020-04-14 at 8.28.18 AM.png)

+### Cavitating Venturi

+### Nozzle and Combustion Chamber

+We chose high density graphite as the material for our nozzle and 6061 Aluminum protected by a canvas phenolic insert for the combustion chamber.
+We were more concerned about machinability than optimizing performance so we went with a conical nozzle shape instead of a Rao design.
+The combustion chamber was clamped in place by flange plates and tie rods and we used a notched bolt design for overpressure relief on the combustion chamber so that if a failure did occur, we knew in which direction the engine would disassemble.
+We made sure that the notched bolts had the lowest factor of safety in our design.